 Structure of the Building – Type Selection

-Avoid these common errors for the closest estimate possible:
+Checklist of Things Architects MUST Avoid getting the closest estimate possible:

 - Lack of transparency